-Your enlightened eats start with tuning into meals with your full attention.
-This means quieting thoughts and engaging wholly with the food that is about to become one with you.
+Busy Your enlightened eats start with tuning into meals with your full attention.
+This means quieting thoughts and engaging wholly with the food that you are about to cook and/or consume.
 But this focused awareness is not the norm.

 Researchers say we think 60,000-80,000 thoughts per day.
 And over 50% of them are repeated!
 We are unaware of the majority of our thoughts, yet they are impacting our emotions, decisions and experiences.
 Included in this are around 225 daily food related decisions.
 (And yes, research has shown we are unaware of most of these, too.
 200 are unconscious decisions.)